What is SMB switches?

 Cisco’s Small and Midsize Business (SMB) switching portfolio provides better performance, superior ease of use, and more intelligent features to help our customers thrive in the digital economy.

-Access switches, aggregation switches and core switches are another classification method.
-In the data center or enterprise network planning, the network is hierarchical, divided into the access layer, aggregation layer, and the core layer.
+Access switches, aggregation switches, and core switches are other classification methods.
+In the data center or enterprise network planning, the network is hierarchical, divided into the access layer, aggregation layer, and core layer.
 The switches placed in these three layers correspond to access switches, aggregation switches, and core switches.